kirti-sh/Building-CI-CD-pipeline/README.md

 Screenshot of a successful run of the project in Azure Pipelines:

+ The app can then be tested in the Azure Cloud Shell environment by running make_predict_azure_app.sh.

 ./make_predict_azure_app.sh
 If it's working you should see the following output: